64MP Hawkeye

 Note

-You can also use this setup with Arducam OV5647, IMX219, and IMX477 series, or the official camera module v1/v2/HQ.The two default camera options in the menu only take pictures at 5MP, for full-res captures and customized controls, we highly recommend adding your custom commands.
+The two default camera options in the menu only take pictures at 5MP,for full resolution captures and customized controls, we highly recommend adding your custom commands.